khangvtran/angelhack-nationwide/readme.md

 + Access to metadata on available housing such as list price, number of bedrooms, and number of bathrooms.

+## Hosting

++ Hosted on [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) for deployment of the web application.

 ## What We Learned

 + Develop a web application that answers a specific business problem addressed by Nationwide's needs